adtile/fixed-nav/README.md

 * Tapping a link changes the URL, so you can still copy/paste it and link to different sections
 * Built progressive enhancement in mind

+# Live example

+* There’s a live example here, take a look: [http://www.adtile.me/fixed-nav/](http://www.adtile.me/fixed-nav/)
+* Alternatively, you can also try the navigation [on our site](http://www.adtile.me/) which uses similar approach

 # Working on the project

 Doesn’t require any setting up, just clone the repository and open [index.html](https://github.com/adtile/fixed-nav/blob/master/index.html) in your favorite browser.
 If you are using OS X, you can start a server from your command line using the following command, and then view the page at [http://localhost:8000](http://localhost:8000):